Special Educational Needs Information (School offer)

 Vivien Rouse – Secondary Age firstname.lastname@example.org

-The SENCos work closely with the Pastoral Lead Teacher, Carol Kirk, who takes responsibility for health, welfare and safeguarding issues, including EHA (Early Help Assessment), and works with pupils who have Social Emotional and/or Mental Health difficulties.
+The SENCos work closely with the Pastoral Lead Teacher, Carol Kirk and the Safeguarding Lead, Wendy Lane, who take responsibility for health, welfare and safeguarding issues, including EHA (Early Help Assessment), and works with pupils who have Social Emotional and/or Mental Health difficulties.

 How are parents of pupils with SEND consulted?